-Stephens, Inc. has a number of disclosures on its regulatory record.
+Stephens, Inc. has 12 disclosures on its regulatory record.
 For example, in March of 2019, the firm entered a Share Class Selection Disclosure Initiative with the SEC.
 The order alleged that Stephens did not properly disclose conflicts of interest in connection with the recommendation of mutual fund share classes that paid 12b-1 fees to Stephens when less expensive share classes of the same fund that would not pay these fees were available.
 According to the firm’s Form ADV, the SEC issued a cease and desist order, in addition to ordering that Stephens be censured and pay disgorgement and prejudgment interest to advisory clients who held these more expensive mutual fund share classes in their advisory accounts.

 Opening an Account With Stephens